ON THIS PAGE: You will learn about the different treatments doctors use for people with bile duct cancer. Use the menu to see other pages.

 Not all tumors of the same type or tissue origin have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

-In 2020, the FDA approved pemigatinib (Pemazyre) for people with previously treated, unresectable locally advanced or metastatic cholangiocarcinoma with an FGFR2 gene fusion.
+In 2020, the U.S. Food and Drug Administration (FDA) approved pemigatinib (Pemazyre) for people with previously treated, unresectable locally advanced or metastatic cholangiocarcinoma with an FGFR2 gene fusion.
 Unresectable locally advanced means surgery is not an option.
 A gene fusion is when 2 genes that used to be separate have joined together and don't function normally as a result.
 The FGFR2 protein, which is made by the FGFR2 gene, helps cancer grow and spread when it has undergone fusion and becomes overactive.
 Pemigatinib binds to the FGFR2 protein to shut down the hyperactivity of FGFR2 and stop cancer cells with that protein from growing and spreading.
 Pemigatinib is an oral medication that is given in 21-day cycles.
 It is given once a day for 14 days followed by 7 days off.

 Physical, emotional, and social effects of cancer

 Cancer and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
 Managing all of these effects is called palliative care or supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the cancer.